epsagon/epsagon-python/README.md

 ## Frameworks

-The following frameworks are supported with Epsagon:
+The following frameworks are supported by Epsagon:

 |Framework                               |Supported Version          |Auto-tracing Supported                               |
 |----------------------------------------|---------------------------|-----------------------------------------------------|